tranthaison1231/chinese-chess/README.md

 ## Technology

 ### Tools
-- 🦊 Husky for Git Hooks
+- ✅ Husky for Git Hooks
-- 📏 Linter with ESLint
+- ✅ Linter with ESLint
-- 🔥 Type checking TypeScript
+- ✅ Type checking TypeScript
+- ✅ Monorepo with turborepo

 ### Backend
 - ✅ Serverless with AWS Lambda, API Gateway, Cloudfront
 - ✅ Database exploration with Drizzle Studio and CLI migration tool with Drizzle Kit
 - 🔴 Validation library with Zod

 ### Frontend